in the Qur’ān for Belief

 afterlife are in the sermons and discourse of the religious classes.
 We may expect the doctrine of divine intervention in this life to work in the same way, as a pragmatic argument for inducing faith in skeptics.

 Pascal‟s wager attacks both atheism and agnosticism as irrational on pragmatic grounds.
 This has drawn the ire of philosophers who do not take kindly to faith.
 They claim to show that the dif-ferent versions of the wager are logically flawed.
-Alternatively, even if some version of the wager is logically valid, they maintain that beliefs should not be founded on pragmatic considerations.
+Alternatively, even if some version of the wager is logically valid, they maintain that beliefs should not be founded on pragmatic considerations.34

 These criticisms are beside the point from vantage point of God who has an overriding interest in saving souls.
 For Him, the question of interest is not whether the wager is logically water-tight, but whether it succeeds in bringing people to belief in God.
 If this efficacy is the relevant criterion for judging the wager, the point is to examine the conditions that augment its efficacy.

 Consider the version of the wager that hinges on a comparison of the expected values of the two choices – believing or not be-lieving.
 On the one hand, these expected values will depend on the subjective probabilities that a person attaches to the truth of the theist and atheist positions.
 These expected values will also depend on the vividness and immediacy with which anyone views the joys of Heaven and the torments of Hell.
 A little reflection will suggest some strong parallels between the pragmatic arguments for belief and the arguments for not giving up (or not taking up) smoking.
-All this suggests that there are multiple and complex fac-
+All this suggests that there are multiple and complex fac-17

 tors that will determine for any individual the expected value he places on the theist and non-theist positions.

-35 We shall show them our signs – God promises in surah Fussilat on the far horizons and in them-selves, until it become clear to them that this is the Truth.
+At the same time, someone familiar with the Qur‟an can see some of the ways in which it is likely to add to the efficacy of the pragmatic arguments.
+Unlike other scriptures that take belief and be-lievers for granted – or merely denounces or threatens disbelievers with punishment – the Qur‟an brings disbelievers and skeptics into its discourse, allows them to articulate their objections, and then strives mightily to overcome their objections.35 We shall show them our signs – God promises in surah Fussilat – on the far horizons and in them-selves, until it become clear to them that this is the Truth.
 36 The Qur‟an offers arguments to establish its divine origin: it challenges the Arabs to pro-duce a sura like it, and call on anyone you can beside God if they are telling the truth; it argues them that if it had been from anyone other than God, they would have found much inconsistency in it.
 It argues vigorously for a single Creator-God, thus reducing the appeal of the many-gods ob-jection to Pascal‟s wager.
 It repeatedly makes the case for afterlife: it invokes the analogy of the dead earth coming back to life; it reminds man that if God could create life in the first instance, he can also recreate it; and it appeals to the innate human thirst for a transcen-dent purpose to life and creation.
 The cumulative effect of these ar-guments – aimed at different levels of human understanding – is to increase the plausibility of its metaphysical claims.

 In addition, the Qur‟an constantly nudges man to wager on be-lief by a variety of means.37 It reminds him repeatedly of the tor-ments of Hell, the self-renewing pain which its inhabitants will endure, and the endless entreaties of the inhabitants of Hell to God to give them another chance.
 In surah Al-Waqi’a, the Qur‟an speaks thus of those on the Left [the inhabitants of Hell]:/ They will 18

-dwell amid scorching wind and scalding water/ in the shadow of black smoke,/ neither cool nor refreshing./and you who have gone astray and de-nied the truth/will eat from the bitter Zaqqum,/ filling your bellies with it,/ and drink scalding water,/ lapping it like thirsty camels.‟ Likewise, the Qur‟an endlessly marshals images of felicity to give a foretaste of the joys that await the believers who will earn a place in Heaven.
+dwell amid scorching wind and scalding water/ in the shadow of black smoke,/ neither cool nor refreshing./…and you who have gone astray and de-nied the truth/will eat from the bitter Zaqqum,/ filling your bellies with it,/ and drink scalding water,/ lapping it like thirsty camels.‟ Likewise, the Qur‟an endlessly marshals images of felicity to give a foretaste of the joys that await the believers who will earn a place in Heaven.
 In the same surah, God speaks thus of the „pleasures‟ that will be-long to the ones brought nearest to God/in Gardens of Bliss/: On couches of well-woven cloth/they will sit facing each other;/ everlasting youths will go round among them/with glasses, flagons, and a pure liquid/ that causes no headache or intoxication;/ [there will be] any fruit they want;/ the meat of any bird they like;/ and beautiful companions/ like hidden pearls;/ a reward for what used to do./ They will hear no idle or sinful talk there/ only clean and wholesome speech.
 These are but samples of the diverse images that the Qur‟an uses to illustrate (in terms of sensory experience) the nature of the pain and pleasures of afterlife.

 In addition, the Qur‟an makes a strong linkage between our be-liefs, choices and actions in this life and the chances of going to Hell or Heaven.38 God keeps a meticulous account of what we do in this life, and on the Day of Judgment He will decide on our fate in afterlife based on a weighing of these accounts.
 So that men and women will not pin their hopes on being forgiven in afterlife, the Qur‟an emphasizes that death is final, that we are given only one life on earth, and the time for seeking forgiveness is before death.
 There is no escape from Hell and no expulsion from Hea-ven: both are eternal.
 Acting against the human propensity to put off difficult decisions to a later date, the Qur‟an reminds man that the time and place of his death have been fixed but unknown to him; death may overtake him at any instant leaving him no time to 19